crackmax/Project_VR/Readme.md

 - You can check this tutorial : https://code.visualstudio.com/docs/cpp/cmake-linux
 It's fairly similar for MacOs.

+### Those next one are possibilities, but please read futher to use them as I am not familiar with them.
 #### Qt creator

 - Install cmake if not already done: https://cmake.org/download/ or `sudo apt-get install cmake` (Linux)
 - Install Qt creator (open-source): https://www.qt.io/download-open-source
 - Open Qt Creator and select `Open project`
 - Chose the default configuration and press configure project

 #### CLion